rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 Sweet is the sleep of a laborer, whether he eats little or much, but the full stomach of the rich will not let him sleep. ^0512

-There is a grievous evil that I have seen under the sun : riches were kept by their owner to his hurt, ^0513
+There is a grievous evil that I have seen under the sun: riches were kept by their owner to his hurt, ^0513

 and those riches were lost in a bad venture.
 And he is father of a son, but he has nothing in his hand. ^0514

-As he came from his mother’s womb he shall go again, naked as he came, and shall take nothing for his toil that he may carry away in his hand. ^0515
+As he came from his mother's womb he shall go again, naked as he came, and shall take nothing for his toil that he may carry away in his hand. ^0515

-This also is a grievous evil : just as he came, so shall he go, and what gain is there to him who toils for the wind? ^0516
+This also is a grievous evil: just as he came, so shall he go, and what gain is there to him who toils for the wind? ^0516

 Moreover, all his days he eats in darkness in much vexation and sickness and anger. ^0517

 Behold, what I have seen to be good and fitting is to eat and drink and find enjoyment in all the toil with which one toils under the sun the few days of his life that God has given him, for this is his lot. ^0518

-Everyone also to whom God has given wealth and possessions and power to enjoy them, and to accept his lot and rejoice in his toil — this is the gift of God. ^0519
+Everyone also to whom God has given wealth and possessions and power to enjoy them, and to accept his lot and rejoice in his toil--this is the gift of God. ^0519

 For he will not much remember the days of his life because God keeps him occupied with joy in his heart. ^0520

-There is an evil that I have seen under the sun, and it lies heavy on mankind : ^0601
+There is an evil that I have seen under the sun, and it lies heavy on mankind: ^0601

 a man to whom God gives wealth, possessions, and honor, so that he lacks nothing of all that he desires, yet God does not give him power to enjoy them, but a stranger enjoys them.
 This is vanity; it is a grievous evil. ^0602

-If a man fathers a hundred children and lives many years, so that the days of his years are many, but his soul is not satisfied with life’s good things, and he also has no burial, I say that a stillborn child is better off than he. ^0603
+If a man fathers a hundred children and lives many years, so that the days of his years are many, but his soul is not satisfied with life's good things, and he also has no burial, I say that a stillborn child is better off than he. ^0603

 For it comes in vanity and goes in darkness, and in darkness its name is covered. ^0604

 Moreover, it has not seen the sun or known anything, yet it finds rest rather than he. ^0605

-Even though he should live a thousand years twice over, yet enjoy no good —do not all go to the one place? ^0606
+Even though he should live a thousand years twice over, yet enjoy no good--do not all go to the one place? ^0606

 All the toil of man is for his mouth, yet his appetite is not satisfied. ^0607

 For what advantage has the wise man over the fool?
 And what does the poor man have who knows how to conduct himself before the living? ^0608

-Better is the sight of the eyes than the wandering of the appetite : this also is vanity and a striving after wind. ^0609
+Better is the sight of the eyes than the wandering of the appetite: this also is vanity and a striving after wind. ^0609

 Whatever has come to be has already been named, and it is known what man is, and that he is not able to dispute with one stronger than he. ^0610

 The more words, the more vanity, and what is the advantage to man? ^0611

 For who knows what is good for man while he lives the few days of his vain life, which he passes like a shadow?
 For who can tell man what will be after him under the sun? ^0612

 A good name is better than precious ointment, and the day of death than the day of birth. ^0701